All Products

 After you enter the activation code or AccessKey pair, the following prompts may appear:

-• If the source system does not have a snapshot driver installed, the SMC client prompts you, as shown in the following figure.
+• If the source server does not have a snapshot driver installed, the SMC client will prompt you to install one.
 You can choose whether to install the snapshot driver based on your needs.

 • If you enable block replication when you create the migration task, enter yes to automatically install the snapshot driver.